Sulkhan-Saba Orbeliani: Biography

 Orbeliani was born into the House of Orbeliani, with close ties to the Georgian royal Bagrationi dynasty.
 He was a fabulist, lexicographer, translator, diplomat and scientist.
-The words of one of the French missioners, Jean Richard, testify to his authority among his contemporaries, "I believe him to be the father of all Georgia."
+The words of one of the French missioners, Jean Richard, testify to his authority among his contemporaries: "I believe him to be the father of all Georgia."

-He was born on 4 November 1658, in Village Tandzia near Bolnisi in the Kvemo Kartli.
+He was born on 4 November 1658, in the village of Tandzia near Bolnisi in the Kvemo Kartli region.
 He spent his childhood and adolescence there.
 He was brought up at the court of King Giorgi XI and acquired his encyclopedic knowledge in the Great Palace Library.
-When he was 20–25 years old he wrote a collection of fables and tales Sibrdzne Sitsruisa (A Book of Wisdom and Lies, Georgian სიბრძნე სიცრუისა), containing the observations he had made about life.
+When he was 20–25 years old he wrote a collection of fables and tales titled Sibrdzne Sitsruisa (A Book of Wisdom and Lies), containing his observations about life.
 The reader feels how ably, deliberately and naturally the author weaves together his ideas about the lives of both humans and animals.
 Orbeliani understands both the light and the dark side of human nature and human experience.
 He describes many aspects of life, answers many questions, and encourages the reader towards greater kindness and compassion.

 His next important work was The Georgian Dictionary, which combines both a lexicon and an encyclopedia, one of the first works of its kind in history.
 His work helped standardize the literary Georgian language.
 His dictionary for the language is still essential for those who wish to learn Georgian today.

 Orbeliani was an educator of the King of Kartli Vakhtang VI who was the leader of the movement initiated for an intellectual renaissance in Georgia.

 In 1709 the first printing-house was established, where for the first time the Gospel and The Knight in the Panther's Skin were printed.
 During this period the Georgian chronicles were collected, the basis of the Georgian historiography.
 Orbeliani was in the center of the political and social life of the country together with Vakhtang VI.
 He was searching for methods of freeing the country from the Osmans.
 In 1698 Orbeliani became a monk at the Monastery of David Gareji, from thence called Sulkhan-Saba.

 Orbeliani appealed to the West for assistance.
 The growth of his state authority was crowned by his diplomatic missions.
 He travelled via Constantinople, Marseilles, Paris, Rome, and other cities of Italy and finally back to Georgia through Constantinople and Turkey.
 In Paris he appeared before Ludwig XIV and in Italy before the Pope Clement XI, who treated him as the Father of all Georgia.
 The French said of him: "It is happiness that we have had the advantage of seeing the Wisdom of Solomon and divine grace with our own eyes in the person of Your Greatness".
 France promised assistance to Georgia, but soon Louis XIV died.
 The ruling circles in France changed and relations with countries of the Near East became aggravated.
 Concrete historical circumstance made the travel of Orbeliani unsuccessful, his attempts to bring Georgia and the states of Western Europe together turned out to be all in vain.